MeganaD/meganad.github.io/aboutme.md

 ---
 layout: page
 title: about me
+subtitle: mega's lightly write blog
 ---

-## mega's blog for coding study and others.
+## For books, codes and other studies